 - Cast on 23 stitches in main color.

 - *Knit 2, purl 2.
 Repeat from * across, ending with a purl 1.

 - Change to contrasting color and continue in pattern for 1 inch.

 - Change back to the main color and work another 3 inches.

 - Continue in this manner until scarf is desired length, ending with a section of the main color.

 - Cut yarn and weave in ends.

-If you're working on this project from your stash, you may want to vary the width of the stripes more or use more than two colors.
-If you're not going back to a color soon you'll want to go ahead and cut the yarn after a stripe is finished and weave in ends later.
+- If you're working on this project from your stash, you may want to vary the width of the stripes more or use more than two colors to include multiple types of yarn.
+If you're not going back to a color soon, go ahead and cut the yarn after a stripe is finished and weave in ends later.